NixOS/nixpkgs/.github/CONTRIBUTING.md

   * hydra service: add bazBaz option
   * nginx service: refactor config generation

+* `meta.description` should:
+  * Be capitalized
+  * Not start with the package name
-* Don't put dots at the end of package descriptions.
+  * Not have a dot at the end

 See the nixpkgs manual for more details on how to [Submit changes to nixpkgs](http://hydra.nixos.org/job/nixpkgs/trunk/manual/latest/download-by-type/doc/manual#chap-submitting-changes).